U.S. Route 206: Mercer County

 This one–way pairing, which carries two lanes in each direction, curves north and continues through downtown Trenton.
-At the Trenton Battle Monument, the road reaches an intersection with the southern terminus of Route 31 and US 206 turns northeast onto another one-way pairing that follows Brunswick Avenue northbound and Martin Luther King Jr. Boulevard southbound, with each road being two-way but only carrying one direction of US 206.
-The road continues through neighborhoods, with southbound US 206 forming the border between Ewing Township to the northwest and Trenton to the southeast as a county-maintained road at the Calhoun Street intersection.
-At this point, southbound US 206 becomes concurrent with CR 583.
+At the Trenton Battle Monument, the road reaches an intersection with the southern terminus of Route 31 and US 206 turns northeast onto another one-way pairing that follows Brunswick Avenue northbound and Martin Luther King Jr. Boulevard southbound; each road is two-way but only carryies one direction of US 206.
+The road continues through neighborhoods, with northbound US 206 passing to the west of Capital Health Regional Medical Center and southbound US 206 forming the border between Ewing Township to the northwest and Trenton to the southeast as a county-maintained road at the Calhoun Street intersection.
+At this point, southbound US 206 runs concurrently with CR 583.
 At the junction with Spruce Street, northbound US 206 becomes the border between Lawrence Township and Trenton, becoming state-maintained, while southbound US 206/CR 583 fully crosses into Lawrence Township.
 Northbound US 206 widens into a four-lane divided highway as it comes to the Brunswick Circle with US 1 Business.
 At this point, US 1 Business continues northeast on Brunswick Pike while northbound US 206 heads north as a two-lane undivided road called Lawrence Road.
 CR 645 links the Brunswick Circle to southbound US 206/CR 583.

-At this point, both directions of US 206 are in Lawrence Township and rejoin, with US 206 continuing north as a two-lane undivided road and CR 583 heading to the northeast.
+At this point, both directions of US 206 are in Lawrence Township and rejoin; US 206 continues north as a two-lane undivided road, and CR 583 heads to the northeast.
 US 206 continues through suburban residential areas within Lawrence Township.
 The route makes a turn to the northeast before heading north again and passing to the east of Rider University.
 A short distance later, the road has a cloverleaf interchange with I-295 prior to an intersection with CR 546.
 In this area, US 206 is briefly a two-lane divided highway.
 Past CR 546, the route becomes two-lane undivided Main Street and heads north-northeast through Lawrenceville, passing development and the mile-long campus of The Lawrenceville School.
 Upon leaving Lawrenceville, US 206 turns more to the east through rural surroundings, forming a short concurrency with CR 569.
 From this point, the route continues northeast and enters Princeton.

-In Princeton, CR 533 intersects US 206, and the two routes form a concurrency.
-The road becomes Stockton Street, passing by the Drumthwacket Governor's mansion.
+In Princeton, CR 533 intersects US 206, and the two routes run concurrently.
+The road becomes Stockton Street, passing by the Drumthwacket governor's mansion.
 US 206 turns north onto Bayard Lane, with Route 27 continuing northeast into downtown Princeton on Nassau Street, which provides access to Princeton University through Princeton Downtown.
 The stretch from Lawrenceville until the intersection with Nassau Street in Princeton is part of the King's Highway Historic District.
 Bayard Lane carries the route past more wooded developed areas, eventually curving northeast through a park.
 Here, US 206 becomes State Road and turns north again.
 Continuing to the north, the amount of development adjacent to the road decreases.